 Public transit is the perfect place to observe a city’s human interaction, or in the case of Toronto, the lack of it.
-Being a daily commuter and active pedestrian, there is one particular thing I always observe every single day in the city of Toronto, any time of the day: everyone is glued to their phones.
-Texting, scrolling, swiping, reading, talking, Vine-ing and in most cases doing all of this while walking, which evidently impairs concentration and vision to what’s around.
+Being a daily commuter and active pedestrian, there is one particular thing I observe every single day in the city of Toronto, any time of the day: everyone is glued to their phones.
+Texting, scrolling, swiping, reading, talking, Vine-ing.
+In most cases, this is all done while walking, which evidently impairs our vision to what’s around.

 I admit: I’ve been guilty of constant-phone-update behaviour until I bumped into a cyclist and nearly caused her to fall over because I was too distracted texting weekend plans that could have easily waited until I got home.
 Feeling guilty and embarrassed, I vowed never to walk & text because let’s face it, whatever it is that we’re urgently doing on our phones – it could always wait.
 People managed perfectly fine without it for centuries so why should we feel an obligation or worse, a need, to always be connected to something or someone all the time?